excdinc/3d-wapuu/readme.txt

 == Caution ==
-Sorry, textures assigned is shade scene only.
+Sorry, textures is not assigned.
-Other 3D data is polygon model only.
+This version is polygon model only.

 == Changelog ==